 You may not know the name Andrew Wood, but you’ve undoubtedly heard the music that was born from his memory.
-Well-known for his flamboyant antics and charisma, Wood became a fixture of Seattle’s burgeoning alternative scene in the late 80’s with Malfunkshun and, later, Mother Love Bone.
+Well-known for his flamboyant antics and charisma, Wood became a fixture of Seattle’s burgeoning alternative scene in the late ’80s with Malfunkshun and, later, Mother Love Bone.
 By the end of the decade, Mother Love Bone had developed a loyal local following and was set to release their debut studio album, Apple, in March of 1990–the step that would surely be the band’s big break.
 However, just days before Apple‘s original scheduled release, Andrew Wood was found in a coma, the result of a heroin overdose.
-He was rushed to the hospital unresponsive, where he died three days later, on this day in 1990.
+He was rushed to the hospital unresponsive, where he died three days later on March 16th, 1990 at the age of 24.

 Mother Love Bone – Apple [Full Album]

 Following Andrew Wood’s death, his roommate–Soundgarden‘s Chris Cornell–set out to record a tribute to his fallen musical brother.
 He recruited his Soundgarden bandmate Matt Cameron and former Mother Love Bone members Stone Gossard and Jeff Ament, who in turn recruited guitarist Mike McCready, with whom they were preparing to start a new band, tentatively titled Mookie Blaylock.